Jason L. Honigman: Law career

 In 1926, he graduated from the University of Michigan at the head of his class.
 During college, he worked for a law firm headed by the Governor of Michigan, Alex Groesbeck.
 In 1948, with Milton J. Miller, he formed a law firm that is known today as Honigman LLP (commonly “Honigman”), currently located in the First National Building in the heart of downtown Detroit directly facing Campus Martius Park.
 In 1949, he authored Michigan Court Rules Annotated.

 Politics

 Honigman was a member of the Republican party.
 In 1958, he was the Republican nominee for Michigan Attorney General, losing to Democratic nominee Paul L. Adams of Sault Ste.
 Marie, Michigan.

 Business

-He served as chairman and chief executive officer of a national supermarket chain, Allied Supermarkets, from 1960 to 1968 and remained chairman until 1975.
-Honigman was also chairman of the Gold Bell Stamp Company.
-He also served as president of the Michigan Mortgage Corporation.
+Honigman served as chairman and chief executive officer of a national supermarket chain, Allied Supermarkets, from 1960 to 1968 and remained chairman until 1975.
+He was also chairman of the Gold Bell Stamp Company and president of the Michigan Mortgage Corporation.

 Death

-He died at his home in Beverly Hills, Michigan of congestive heart failure.
-He was 85 years old at the time of death.
+Honigman died congestive heart failure at his home in Beverly Hills, Michigan, aged 85.